mstksg/inCode/copy/entries/five-point-haskell-2.md

 deployConfig :: Config -> IO ()
 ```

 But, deployment is a bit expensive.
-So we want to de-duplicate our deploys:
+So we want to deduplicate our deploys:
 deploying the same `Config` twice would be a no-op.
 We can do this by keeping a
 `Config` in an `IORef`: